Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Results and discussion

 Due to the symmetries of the system introduced in Sec.~\ref{sec:Model}, particularly rotational and mirror symmetries, the only nonzero tensor elements of the Edelstein susceptibility are $\chi^{s/l}_{xy} = -\chi^{s/l}_{yx}$.

 The spin and orbital moments discussed above (Eqs.~\eqref{eq:spin}, \eqref{eq:lk_same_mass}, and \eqref{eq:lk_same_rashba}), as well as the specific band structure, lead to the characteristic shape of the energy-dependent Edelstein susceptibilities shown in Figs.~\ref{fig:same_mass} and \ref{fig:same_rashba}.
 First, the Edelstein effect in a system with equal effective masses in both layers, shown in Fig.~\ref{fig:same_mass}, is discussed.
-Increasing $\mathcal E_ F $, starting from the band edge of the lowest "W"-shaped band, increases the absolute value of both the spin Edelstein effect ($\chi_{xy}^s$) and the orbital Edelstein effect ($\chi_{xy}^l$) due to the increasing number of states contributing to transport.
+Increasing $\varepsilon_{\mathrm{F}}$, starting from the band edge of the lowest "W"-shaped band, increases the absolute value of both the spin Edelstein effect ($\chi_{xy}^s$) and the orbital Edelstein effect ($\chi_{xy}^l$) due to the increasing number of states contributing to transport.
 The opposite signs originate from the opposite orientation of spin and orbital moments.
-When the second, "V"-shaped, band is occupied, $\chi_{xy}^s$ approximately saturates due to partial compensation of the spin Edelstein effect originating from both bands, like in a monolayer Rashba system.
-Recall that both "W" and "V" shaped bands have spin textures with opposite sense of rotation and contribute oppositely to the SEE.
+When the second, "V"-shaped band is occupied, $\chi_{xy}^s$ approximately saturates due to partial compensation of the spin Edelstein effect originating from both bands, like in a monolayer Rashba system.
+Recall that both "W" and "V" shaped bands have spin textures with opposite senses of rotation and contribute oppositely to the SEE.
 Such partial compensation is also visible in the OEE signal (b).
-However, no saturation is visible here due to the $k$-dependence of the absolute value of the orbital moments, see Eq.\eqref{eq:lk_same_mass}, leading to an orbital susceptibility approximately two times larger than the spin susceptibility.
+However, no saturation is visible here due to the $k$-dependence of the absolute value of the orbital moments, see Eq.\eqref{eq:lk_same_mass}, leading to a decay of the orbital susceptibility for energies between the second and third band edge.
 This energy-dependence is repeated qualitatively when the third and fourth bands are occupied.

 In a bilayer system with equal Rashba parameters in both layers (Fig.~\ref{fig:same_rashba}), the energy-dependent SEE qualitatively behaves as in the previously discussed case of equal masses.
 However, the OEE exhibits qualitatively different behavior due to the band-independent sense of rotation of the orbital moments (Eq.~\eqref{eq:lk_same_rashba}).
-Therefore, the contribution to the orbital moment of all bands has the same sign, resulting in an orbital susceptibility approximately ten times larger than the spin susceptibility.
 Here, spin and orbital moment are not aligned oppositely.
 Hence the signs of $\chi_{xy}^s$ and $\chi_{xy}^l$ are equal in the whole energy range.
 Further, the contributions of the "W" and "V" shaped bands do not compensate, but add up due to the equal sense of rotation of the orbital textures.